-&lt;sup>28 The dissent believes that Virginia's "one-size-fits-all quota . . . raises even more serious concerns" than the mechanical racial targets in Alabama because the Alabama legislature "sought to maintain preexisting racial percentages specific to each district with the aim of avoiding retrogression[.]"
+28 The dissent believes that Virginia's "one-size-fits-all raises even more serious concerns" than the quota . . . mechanical racial targets in Alabama because the Alabama legislature "sought to maintain preexisting racial percentages specific to each with district the aim of avoiding retrogression[.]"
 Post at 162-63.
 But, the legislators in Alabama mistakenly believed that any decrease in existing BVAP percentages would constitute retrogression.
 Any patina of district-specific treatment was no more than the residue of this misconception.